WELCOME

 Recommendations

-The Housing & Affordability Task Force created six recommendations that are ambitious, bold and take an uninhibited approach to meeting the unique needs and context of Calgary.
+The Housing & Affordability Task Force put forward six ambitious and bold recommendations that take an uninhibited approach to meeting the unique needs and context of Calgary.

 They are informed by best practices from other jurisdictions, 18 experienced panel contributors, and an open forum through The City’s engagement portal.
 The recommendations provide a roadmap that enables policymakers, housing developers, community organizations, and other partners to work collaboratively towards creating more housing and sustained affordable housing options for Calgarians.

-The details of the Housing & Affordability Task Force Recommendations and associated actions can be found here.*
+The details of the Housing & Affordability Task Force Recommendations and associated actions can be found:

 The first three recommendations will help Calgary to increase and diversify the supply of housing.
 Boosting development by 1,000 more market homes beyond what is normally built in a year, and at least 3,000 non-market affordable homes a year.